 Homeschool Checklist for Young Children

-One type of checklist that has been perfect for young kids (K-2) is one I found on Sarah Mackenzie’s Read Aloud Revival website.
-She uses spiral notebooks and colored gel pens to write out 4-6 assignments for the child to do every day.
-It is colorful and simple.
-I like writing little notes or pictures at the bottom of mine and sometimes, the child will write back to me.
-It’s our fun little informal note-writing system.
+One easy way of using a checklist for young kids (K-2) is one I found on Sarah Mackenzie’s Read Aloud Revival website.
+She uses spiral notebooks and colored gel pens to write out 4-6 school work assignments for the child to do every day.

 Checklist for Older Children